 The Civil War at 150

-Union soldier on a box of hardtack, 1863.
+Unidentified African American Union soldier and family.
 Courtesy: Library of Congress

 Since 2011, the New York Times has produced a compelling online discussion of Civil War history as part of its "Opinionator" section, including many articles from OAH members.
 In these posts from spring and summer 2015: